jackonelli/LineSweeper/README.md

 ## DEPENDENCIES

 ### Sigma js
-Graphs drawn with sigmajs http://sigmajs.org/, from their installation guide:
+Graphs drawn with [sigmajs](http://sigmajs.org/), from their installation guide:
 To use it, clone the repository:

 ```